kovidgoyal/kitty/docs/kittens/diff.rst

 Configuring kitty-diff
 ------------------------

-You can configure the colors used, keyboard shortcut, the diff implementation, the default lines of context, etc.  by creating a diff.conf in your kitty config folder.
-The default diff.conf is below.
+You can configure the colors used, keyboard shortcuts, the diff implementation, the default lines of context, etc.  by creating a diff.conf in your :ref:`kitty config folder <confloc>`.
+The default :file:`diff.conf` is below.

 .. literalinclude:: ../../kittens/diff/diff.conf
     :language: ini